stavik31/Citizen-Centric-Human-Resource-Mangement-System/_posts/job-suggestion-system-initial-research.md

 correlation between what a person studies and what job they have.

--While there are many services that suggest career paths based on a person’s skills, however, there hasn’t been any service that is focused on school classes.
+- While there are many services that suggest career paths based on a person’s skills, however, there hasn’t been any service that is focused on school classes.

--It gives a personalized search for job suggestions based on the inputted criteria.
+- It gives a personalized search for job suggestions based on the inputted criteria.
 It utilizes chatgpt which may improve quality of suggestions.
 Uses data from manaba which can improve search results.